-The late 1980s were a mixture of progress towards a new peace agreement and the escalation of the civil war.
-While the Barco administration was negotiating the terms for demobilization and political participation with the insurgent groups willing to lay down their arms, the FARC Secretariat chose to continue its expansion in line with the strategic plan outlined during the Seventh Conference.
-This decision was driven by the group's firm commitment to the armed path to power and by the escalating violence against UP militants and former rebel combatants targeted by right-wing armed groups.
-Between 1988 and 1990, paramilitary attacks intensified and expanded rapidly, resulting in a higher number of victims than FARC-related violence.
-During this period, massacres became its most distinctive tactic, increasing more sharply than other forms of violence such as selective killings, forced disappearances, forced recruitment, sexual violence, and kidnappings.
-However, FARC violence remained more geographically widespread and showed a sharper territorial expansion compared to paramilitary violence against civilians, affecting over 160 municipalities, twice the number recorded in the previous period.
+The late 1980s combined progress toward a new peace agreement with renewed escalation of the civil war.
+While the Barco administration negotiated demobilization and political participation with insurgent groups willing to disarm, the FARC Secretariat sustained the expansion set out in the Seventh Conference plan.
+This decision reflected a continued commitment to armed struggle and the escalation of violence against UP militants and former combatants targeted by right wing armed groups.
+Between 1988 and 1990, paramilitary attacks intensified and expanded rapidly, producing more victims than violence attributed to the FARC.
+Massacres became the most distinctive tactic and increased more sharply than selective killings, forced disappearances, forced recruitment, sexual violence, and kidnappings.
+At the same time, FARC activity remained more geographically widespread and exhibited sharper territorial expansion.